petrstepanov/bimmersticker-hexo/source/_posts/lower-than-ground-sticker.md

 Because lowered BMW's are the coolest.

 <!-- more -->
-{% asset_img content-image sticker-lower-than-ground.jpg 'Lower than ground stanced lowered car windshield sticker "lower than ground car windshield banner"' %}
+{% asset_img content-image windshield-banner-lower-than-ground.jpg 'Lower than ground lowered car windshield banner "lLower than ground lowered car windshield banner"' %}

 The thing is that our project bimmer often goes by "lower than ground thing" when entering any garage or alignment rack.
 We thought we can make a thing of it.